 Who is the villain here?
 Tell me it's not the dreadlocked Michael B. Jordan...

 Sorry, but it is.
-Jordan plays Erik "Killmonger" Stevens—not generally a good guy's nickname—a Wakandan who emigrated to Harlem and has returned to seize power over his native kingdom from the Black Panther.
+Jordan plays Erik "Killmonger" Stevens—not generally a good guy's nickname—a Wakandan who grew up in Oakland and has returned to seize power over his native kingdom from the Black Panther.
 He employs some Wakandan Mutates, who kind of got the raw end of the vibranium deal, so to speak, but are pretty savage kind-of-people.

 You mentioned Daniel Kaluuya, Oscar nominee for Get Out, is in this thing?